QubitPi/management-blogs/docs/_posts/2021-09-23-what-is-knowledge-graph.md

 approaches (e.g. hacks) to mitigate the inherent lack of native support for such edge-level properties in RDF.
 However, they all have certain advantages and disadvantages, which we will look at below.

+###### Standard Reification

+Reification means expressing an abstract construct with the existing concrete methods supported by the language.
+The RDF specification sets a standard vocabulary for representing references to statements like:

 ![Error loading Standard-Reification.png!]({{ "/assets/img/Standard-Reification.png" | relative_url}})

     :man :hasSpouse :woman .